FIRST-YEAR STUDENTS

 Our admissions counselors are here to guide you through the application and acceptance process.
 Connect with yours today.

-Send all electronic transcripts to electronictranscript@gsu.edu.
-If you have any international admissions or credential questions, contact adminternational@gsu.edu.
+Send all electronic transcripts to [email protected].
+For international admissions or credential questions, contact [email protected].

 Found a broken link or need an edit made on the site?
 Fill out the Website Feedback form.